datapastry/datapastry.github.io/_posts/2019-08-07-get-the-most-value-from-your-data-scientist.md

 ---
-title: "Get the most value from your data scientist1"
+title: "Get the most value from your data scientist"
 author: Iskander Yusof
 excerpt: "Turn your shiny data into shiny gold."
 header: